LyxHuston/tents-and-trees/README.txt

 This project exceeded greatest speed expectations by a factor of 4285.

-Data and output files from school have been completed.
+Data and output files from school have been removed.
 I have never successfully computed a solution to 30x30.